raehik/generic-data-functions/README.md

 copy-paste my generics and swap the type classes.
 Very silly.
 But it turned out my generics were otherwise highly general, so I spun them out into this library.
 Now you can swap the type class just by filling in some holes.

+## Design notes
+### Sum types are handled by prepending a sum tag
+Unless otherwise specified, this is how we disambiguate constructors.
+How the sum tag is parsed from a constructor is up to the user (and may be done on the type-level if one wishes).

 ## Functions
 ### `foldMap` (L->R)